Script Mode - SatGen 4

 Route Options - Script Mode

-Note: User-defined Script trajectories are defined in a local coordinate system.
-Due to this, script trajectories aren’t suitable for space and long-distance scenario simulations.
+Note: User-defined Script routes are defined in a local coordinate system.
+Due to this, script routes aren’t suitable for space and long-distance scenario simulations.